Why High Fat?

-The Cochrane Collaboration (a review all studies published) came to the conclusion “… no significant evidence for concluding that dietary saturated fats is associated with an increased risk of CHD or CVD”.
+The Cochrane Collaboration (a review of all studies published) came to the conclusion "… no significant evidence for concluding that dietary saturated fats are associated with an increased risk of CHD or CVD".

 "atherosclerosis is NOT a lipid mediated disease, atherosclerosis is a lipoprotein mediated disease"